 May is a big month for us at CUSD.
 First, we have the CAASPP testing window this month.
 Our students in grades 3-8 and 11 will be completing tests in English Language Arts and mathematics through May 24th.
 These results feed into our LCAP as one of the metrics we use to measure progress.
 Students in grades 5, 8, and 12 also participated in a pilot test of a new California assessment for science called CAST.
 There will be no results reported yet for this test.

 Additionally, our high school students took their Advanced Placement (AP) tests this month.

 Still Several Phases to Go

 Something this important cannot be rushed.
 That’s why there are still several phases left before our LCAP is finalized.
 In addition to our community planning sessions we hosted early this year, we are encouraging community input up until the board meeting on June 22nd.
-You can review the LCAP and leave comments here.
 On June 8th we will host a public meeting for the community to give feedback as well.

 On June 22nd, we will have our school board meeting to approve the LCAP and the budget for next year.
 From there it goes to the San Diego County Office of Education for review.
 They ensure our document is compliant with the state guidelines and give feedback and support as needed.Share on Twitter Share on Facebook